robinmollah/robinmollah.github.io/source/_drafts/How-RobinEngineer-System-is-developed.md

 ---
-title: How RobinEngineer Systems are designed and developed
+title: How Robin.Engineer websites are designed and developed
 tags:
   - Software Architecture
   - Continuous Integration